-What is North Star?
+What is The North Star?

-Where does North Star come from?
+Where does The North Star come from?

 The North Star project was born in 2021, initiated by a diverse group of workers from across Canada.
 The initiative was prompted by a number of observations: the loss of public confidence in the traditional media; the neglect of the workers’ point of view by politics and the media in favor of a growing cultural divide; the abandonment of on-the-ground coverage of labor disputes and workers’ issues by the traditional media; and the absence of a mainstream, accessible medium with a perspective of social change, bilingual and Canada-wide.